guka20/e-commerce-web/README.md

 # About website

 Website is about e-commerce.
-Uploadet products and their prices. every information about products is fake.
+Uploaded products and their prices. every information about products are fake.

 # Plan of website